bobvantiel/bobvantiel.github.io/menu/publications.md

 **to appear**

 * **Bob van Tiel**. <a href="https://bobvantiel.github.io/docs/ApproachesV1.pdf" target="_blank">Approaches to scalar inferences</a>.
-In Antonio Fábregas, Laia Mayol, Clàudia Pons-Mol, and Yanina Prystauka (Eds.).
-The Cambridge handbook of linguistic interfaces.
+In Antonio Fábregas, Laia Mayol, Clàudia Pons-Mol, and Yanina Prystauka (Eds.), The Cambridge handbook of linguistic interfaces.

 **2025**